parvezs27/Tableau_Sales_Dashboards/README.md

 To maintain a clean item hierarchy, we will label all containers clearly, indicating which elements they hold.
 Additionally, we will use blank objects as placeholders within our containers to assist with positioning elements correctly.
 These blank objects are especially important when working with multiple containers around each other, as they assist in the accurate placement of elements.

-Below is our item hierarchy, which appears clean and clearly labeled, without any unnecessary layers.
+Below is our item hierarchy, which appears clean and clearly labelled, without any unnecessary layers.
 If we had used tiled containers, the item hierarchy would have included multiple 'tiled' layers, complicating the structure.

 ![image](https://github.com/user-attachments/assets/1f57a467-8359-4251-b97b-120ef7abbe90)